Jongkuch1/PLP-hackathon1-portfolio/README.md

 ## 🎨 My Design Choices

 ### Color Scheme
-I chose a professional navy blue and sky blue theme because:
+I chose a professional navy blue and white theme because:
 - Navy blue (#1E3A8A) represents trust and professionalism
-- Sky blue (#87CEEB) adds a modern, friendly touch
+- White adds a modern, friendly touch
 - The combination works well for a tech portfolio

 ### Personal Touches